Sue Reno

 Sue Reno is a fiber artist from Pittsburgh, Pennsylvania.

 Work

 Rich and intricate art quilts reflect her local environment and incorporate imagery drawn from her studies of botany, wildlife, historic architecture, and the Susquehanna River.

 She employs surface design techniques including cyanotype, mono printing, digital image transfer, and needle felting as the basis for works that also incorporate hand painted fabrics, hand and machine stitching, and beadwork.

 She was one of the first group of artists involved in the fiber art postcard phenomenon and was interviewed about this topic for the "Quilters' S.O.S. - Save Our Stories" project for The Alliance For American Quilts.
-The transcription and photographs are archived by the American Folklife Center at the Library of Congress.
-This is the interview.
+The transcription and photographs are archived by the American Folklife Center at the Library of Congress, which is referred to here on page 66.

 Best in Show 2012 "Art Quilts XVII: Integrating a Paradox", award at the Chandler Center for the Arts for "Squirrel and Locust".